 Jen always wanted to be a mother so when they got pregnant, she was overjoyed.
 For the safety of the baby, she needed to go off of the Paxil during her pregnancy.
 She remembers having a difficult time with the hormones, constant nausea, and swirl of emotions surrounding pregnancy and approaching motherhood.
 Her son was born via C-section.

-And honestly that changed my life.
+Jen says, “Honestly, that changed my life.
 Once I got the medication that worked for me and for my body, it was the best that I had felt in a very long time.
-And not just mentally but physically, my body seems to be more normal.
+And not just mentally but physically, my body seems to be more normal.”

 This combination got Jen feeling not only like she was effectively managing her anxiety and depression, but like she was really herself again.
 It also gave her a deep appreciation for being able to feel the sensations in her body, including recognizing the things that were helpful to her health and those that were harmful.